• Skip to primary navigation

 Baking dish with cooked applesauce with a kid and Legos in the background.

-Once you mix everything together, you cover the dish and put it in the microwave.
-About halfway through you mash the apples with a fork.
-I like to leave it really chunky though, but this is totally personal preference.
+Mash the apples with a fork.
+I like to leave it really chunky though, but this is totally my personal preference.

 Overhead view of a small bowl with applesauce.